glarizza/puppetdb_compile_master_external_postgres_vagrant_stack/README.md

 * `vagrant up pe-mom`
-  * This will bring up the Master of Masters (MOM) **BUT INSTALLATION WILL FAIL** this is expected because the external postgres database isn't up yet.
+  * This will bring up the Master of Masters (MOM) **BUT INSTALLATION WILL FAIL**.
+This is expected because the external postgres database isn't up yet.
   When the MOM fails, though, it still has Puppetserver running with the CA role, which is what we need to get the external postgres node registered with Puppet and configured